 Singapore also endorses and implements the internationally agreed Standard for Exchange of Information (the EOI Standard) for tax purposes in its tax treaties.
 The level of tax cooperation that Singapore renders to its tax treaty partners is fully in line with global standards.

 Additionally, Singapore’s financial sector is characterised by high standards of financial regulation and supervision by the authorities, and it is not through low taxes per se.
 Singapore’s banking and financial system is open and transparent, and rules are rigorously enforced.

 United Arab Emirates

-Statistically, oil revenue accounted for 80% of consolidated government income in 2010, whereas income from other taxes, fees and customs duties made up less than 12%.
+Statistically, oil revenue accounted for 80% of consolidated government income in 2010, whereas income from other taxes, fees, and customs duties made up less than 12%.

 Expatriates who work in the UAE do not have to pay for any social security contributions, but citizens make monthly contributions of 5% of their total earnings for such purposes and their employers, 12.5% of that citizen employee’s base salary.

-Other indirect taxes include housing fees, road tolls and municipal taxes.
+Other indirect taxes include housing fees, road tolls, and municipal taxes.
 A 50% tax on alcohol is also charged, and if a person with a liquor license buys alcohol to drink at home, an additional 30% tax is charged.

-As such, it levies no taxes on personal incomes, dividends, royalties, profits, capital gains and property.
+As such, it levies no taxes on personal incomes, dividends, royalties, profits, capital gains, and property.
 However, citizens will have to pay 5% of their income for social security benefits, while employers contribute 10%.

 Oman, like its neighboring Middle Eastern countries, derives the majority of its revenue from crude oil.

 However, unemployment (of citizens) is high and income disparity is a much-debated issue.

-While there is no income tax in the country, Kuwaiti nationals must contribute 7.5% of their salary for social security benefits; their employers, an 11% contribution.
+While there is no income tax in the country, Kuwaiti nationals must contribute 8% of their salary for social security benefits; their employers, an 11.5% contribution.

 For various reasons, the IMF has recommended that Kuwait introduce a value-added tax and comprehensive income tax system.

 Employers, however, are required to provide a pension plan for all workers, including expatriates.
-While there is no value added tax or government sales tax, the country does have some indirect taxes such as import duties, which can range up to 25%.
+While there is no value added tax or government sales tax, the country does have some indirect taxes such as import duties, which can range up to 27%.

-A high standard of living in the Caymans also means high property prices, that are among the highest around.
+A high standard of living in the Caymans also means high property prices that are among the highest around.

 Bahrain relies on output from the Abu Safa oilfield, which is shared with Saudi Arabia, for about 70% of its budget revenue.

 In terns of social security, citizens contribute 7% of their total income, while expatriates pay 1%.
 Likewise, employers contribute 12% of a citizen’s salary and 3% for expatriate employees.

-Other indirect taxes include a stamp duty of up to 3% of the value of the property on real estate transfers.
+Other indirect taxes include a stamp duty of up to 2% of the value of the property on real estate transfers.
 Expatriates also have to pay a 10% municipal tax for rent on residences.

-Custom duties on imported goods are a major source of revenue for the government, and individuals relocating to Bermuda are charged 25% tax for goods they bring.
+Customs duties on imported goods are a major source of revenue for the government, and individuals relocating to Bermuda are charged 25% tax for goods they bring.